 For the service, Kate wore a cream and black lace dress with a Peter Pan collar, peplum waist and three quarter length sleeves.

-You may recall Sophie Hallette was one three of the companies that provided lace for Kate’s wedding dress and shoes?
+You may recall Sophie Hallette was one of three companies that provided lace for Kate’s wedding dress and shoes?

 Kate’s wearing her Annoushka pearl drop earrings, which are suspended from Kiki McDonough hoops.